ikram-hamizi/blink-detection-dlib/README.md

 # Eye Blink Detection

+**NOTE**: Although I installed a lihtweight version of OpenCV, I recommend the proper installation following this tutorial [LINK](https://www.pyimagesearch.com/2018/08/15/how-to-install-opencv-4-on-ubuntu/).
+It takes a long time however.

 ## PROGRAM:
 Detects the number of blinks of a person in real time and sleeping.
 - **INPUT:** `p` a pretrained facial landmarks detectors